Agnitor44/Agnitor44/README.md

 ---

-I am a front-end developer with over a year of experience.
+I am a front-end developer with over 3 year of experience.
 I try to create various apps using interesting technologies.
-Currently, I'm looking for a job as a junior.

  🔭 I’m currently working with React.js